Key Takeaways:

 Market research analysts help businesses assess market conditions, how products or services will perform, and evaluate risks.

 They help companies understand their audience, how to attract them, and how products can perform better.
-Market research analysts also try to understand what products people want, who the target consumers are, and at what price.
+Market research analysts also attempt to understand what products people want, who the target consumers are, and at what price point.

 Psychology graduates are trained to gather and analyze data on consumers and competitors.
-They have the ability to cope with fast-paced and pressured work, which comes in handy for high-performing jobs like these.
+They can cope with fast-paced and pressured work, which is particularly beneficial for high-performing jobs.

 Average annual salary: $81,272